melanieaqui/FA-LRU-Simulation/README.md

 To run the fapp open the FA-LRU-Simulator.jar file.
 Alternatively you may run the java source codes from your console by typing 'javac Main.java' then 'java Main'.

 ## Project specifications
 The group was tasked to develop a simulation of full associative mapping using the Least Recently Used replacement algorithm (FA-LRU).
 The simulation consists of 32 blocks, with the number of memory blocks determined by the user.
+Read policy is Load through.

 ## Detailed Analysis of the Test Cases.